Logicify/gradle-sample-application/DevNotes.md

 2) Usefull commands

+NOTE: Folowing commands should be run from gtp-web/ dir or prefixed by "gtp-web:" like ```gradle gtp-web:run``` if you whould like to run from root (gtp dir).

 gradle clean - remove all temp files gradle build - compile project gradle war - compile and prepare WAR file